smaldragon/KITTY/Docs/docs/audio.md

 ## Setting the Frequency (Channels 1-3)

-The frequency of the melodic channels (1-3) are controlled by a `82c54` tripple timer addressable at `$70E0-$70E3`, this is a chip also found in the original IBM PC, where it is used to control its beeper (along with other non-sound functions).
+The frequency of the melodic channels (1-3) are controlled by a `82c54` triple timer addressable at `$70E0-$70E3`, this is a chip also found in the original IBM PC, where it is used to control its beeper (along with other non-sound functions).
 Its programming is a bit more complex compared to the other sound registers, but I will try and explain it here as best I can.

 ---